chesslablab/chess-data/README.md

 #### 3.2. `isMate()`

-Find out if the game is over.
+Finds out if the game is over.

 ```php
 $isMate = $game->isMate();